Morning, Thursday, 14th November 2019

 THIS EVENT IS CPD CERTIFIED

-This timely policy conference will take place as the Welsh Government are targetting a recycling rate of 70% for municipal waste and reducing landfill waste to 5% in the next decade.
+This seminar will be a timely opportunity to consider the progress and next steps for waste policy in Wales - with the Welsh Government setting a recycling target of 70% for municipal waste and reducing landfill waste to 5% in the next decade.

 The seminar will be an opportunity to examine new elements of the Towards Zero Waste strategy (TZW) - including the implementation of the Welsh Government’s recently launched £6.5m Circular Economy Fund, which will offer grants to businesses seeking capital investment to increase their use of recycled materials.